kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 It would be a good idea to add some checkpoints here for your new chain when you're up and running.

+**SUPER IMPORTANT** If you didn't do this and are now dealing with errors about failing hashes and checkpoints, you need to re-launch your coin.
+START AGAIN, this time ensuring you have an empty checkpoints list.
+What has happened by not clearing out the checkpoints is every block between 0 and 5k has not been verified.
+This means it was possible to double spend coins and your blockchain may very well have invalid transactions.
+All steps in this guide are important, however now you know why this one is especially important, good luck!

 ## WalletConfig.h

 Next up to modify is WalletConfig.h, located in `src/zedwallet/WalletConfig.h`